umd-lhcb/root-curated/README.md

 # root-curated
-A curated version of ROOT 6 w/ HistFactory patches.
-We pin the software basis for our analyses at this repo.
+A curated software root (foundation) for most of our analysis repos, including a version of ROOT 6 w/ HistFactory patches (from Phoebe) applied.

 ## Install `nix` on macOS